Chapter 6.54

 6.54.060 Licensing.

-F. A cat owner may voluntarily obtain a license for his or her cat.
-If the cat owner voluntarily purchases a cat license, then the cat owner shall be eligible to receive a voucher for the spay/neuter identification program operated by the department of animal services.
+A cat owner may voluntarily obtain a license for their cat.
+If the cat owner voluntarily purchases a cat license, then the cat owner shall be eligible to receive a voucher for the spay/neuter identification program operated by SASA.
 (Ord.
-05-23 § 2, 2005)
+13-04(A) § 1, 2013)